Back to Resources

 Phase 2: Archiving for CRA Audit Compliance

 The Canadian Revenue Agency (CRA) requires sole proprietors to preserve business financial logs for six years.
-You do not need to upload your old transactions into your new accounting platform.
+Whether or not you import your QBSE history into NorthOS, you should keep your original export as your archive.

 Best Practice